George Milne, 1st Baron Milne: Military career

 Born in Aberdeen on 5 November 1866, the son of George Milne and Williamina Milne (née Panton), and educated at MacMillan's School in Aberdeen and the Royal Military Academy, Woolwich, which he entered in March 1884, George Francis Milne was commissioned into the Royal Artillery on 16 September 1885.
 He was initially posted to a battery at Trimulgherry in India and then joined a battery at Aldershot in 1889 before being posted back to India to a battery at Meerut in 1891.

 Promoted to captain on 4 July 1895, he joined the Royal Garrison Artillery in Malta.
 Next he was appointed battery captain at Hilsea and then attended the Staff College, Camberley in 1897.
 There he became a friend of his classmate William Robertson.
 He took part in the Nile Expedition in 1898, seeing action at Omdurman and scoring a direct hit on the Mahdi's tomb with his battery.

 He served in the Second Boer War in South Africa, where he was appointed deputy assistant adjutant general (DAAG) on 18 February 1900, and was promoted to major on 1 November 1900.
-He was mentioned in despatches on 2 April 1901, and awarded the Distinguished Service Order (DSO) in the South Africa Honours list published on 26 June 1902.
+He was mentioned in despatches on 2 April 1901, and appointed a Companion of the Distinguished Service Order (DSO) in the South Africa Honours list published on 26 June 1902.

 Following the end of the war in June 1902, Milne received the brevet rank of lieutenant colonel on 22 August 1902 (the honour was gazetted in the October 1902 South Africa honours list), and returned to the United Kingdom on the SS Orotava which arrived at Southampton in early September.

 He took over from Lieutenant Colonel George Forestier-Walker the post of deputy assistant quartermaster general (DAQMG) in the intelligence division at headquarters on 26 January 1903 and then, having been promoted to brevet colonel on 1 November 1905, and from supernumerary major to major in January 1907, he was seconded for service on the staff and became a general staff officer, grade 2 (GSO2) at the headquarters (HQ) of the North Midland Division (a Territorial Force (TF) formation) in April 1908, the day on which the TF was officially created.
 He was promoted to colonel, "after nearly twenty-five years military service", in November 1909 and took over the position of general staff officer, grade 1 (GSO1) of the 6th Division in Cork from Colonel William Douglas.

 Having been appointed a Companion of the Order of the Bath (CB) in the King's Birthday Honours of June 1912, he was, at the relatively young age of 46, promoted to temporary brigadier general and became commander, Royal Artillery (CRA) of the 4th Division at Woolwich, then part of Kent, on 1 October 1913, taking over from Colonel Edmund Phipps-Hornby.